sjentsch/jTransform/README.md

 Clone this repository (or [download the ZIP file](../../archive/refs/heads/main.zip) and extract it).
-In `R`, go to the place to where you cloned or extracted the repository to, and compile the module with:
+In `R`, go to the directory where you cloned or extracted the repository to, and compile the module with:

 ```